 Potential Problems While Taking The ACT Test

+Here are some of the potential problems while taking the ACT test.
 If a student is a relatively high ACT scorer, he probably has a general idea of his strong and weak areas.
 Unlike the low scorers, the high scorers are likely strong on content overall.
 However, high scorers typically lose points due to these problems:

 - Loss of focus leading to careless mistakes.